adobe/aio-cli-plugin-ims/README.md

   multiple.
 Each set of configuration properties, called an IMS context, can be individually addressed by a label.

-  Configuration for the IMS commands is stored in the "ims" configuration property.
-The special property "current" contains the label of the current configuration which can be set using the "aio ims ctx -s <label>" command.
+  Configuration for the IMS commands is stored in the "$ims" configuration property.
+The special property "$current" contains the label of the current configuration which can be set using the "aio ims ctx -s <label>" command.